 What will be the roles of national supervisors and central banks in an integrated EU financial market?
-If central banks and supervisors have not done it before, cross-border integration will force them to think hard about their responsibilities, mandates and tools.
+If central banks and supervisors haven't done it before, cross-border integration will force them to think hard about their responsibilities, mandates and tools.

 In order to do this, they will have to go back to the beginning and find their "raison d'être".
-What is special about the financial system and why are authorities regulating, supervising and monitoring financial markets and institutions?
-Who or what are supervisors and central banks protecting and which tools do they need?
+What is special about the financial system and why are we regulating, supervising and monitoring financial markets and institutions?
+Who or what are we protecting and which tools do we need?

 Whether authorities want to defend the status quo or reform the regulatory framework, they will need to prove their case to politicians as well as to each other.
 By itself, this might very well improve the way supervisors and central banks work.
-One may call this a positive external effect of integration.
+You may call this a positive external effect of integration.